GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/06.151-160/01.The-Waters-Are-Troubled/docs.md

 ---
+title: |
-title: 151.
-The Waters Are Troubled
+    151. The Waters Are Troubled - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 151.
+The Waters Are Troubled.
+The waters are troubled, The angel is here; The fountain of mercy Flows healing and clear: O come in your sorrow, And come in your sin; The waters are troubled: Step in, O step in!
+    keywords:  |
-    keywords: Christ in Song, The Waters Are Troubled, The waters are troubled ,
+        Christ in Song, adventhymnals, advent hymnals, The Waters Are Troubled, The waters are troubled .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 151. THE WATERS ARE TROUBLED
+####  Christ in Song,

 ```txt
 1.